 Can we use non-Non Induction Calphalon Cookware on Induction?

-Of course, even if a particular Calphalon product is not induction compatible, you may still be able to use it on an induction cooktop with the help of an induction adapter plate.
+Of course, even if a particular Calphalon product is not induction compatible, you may still be able to use non-induction pan on an induction cooktop with the help of an induction adapter plate.
 These plates are placed between the Cookware and the Cooktop To create Induction-like cooking surfaces.

 Some of the Best Calphalon Cookware Set

-Here are some of the best Collection of Calphalon.
+Here are some of the best Collections of Calphalon.

 - Calphalon Classic Stainless Steel 10-Piece Set (Induction Safe)